awsdocs/amazon-workspaces-user-guide/doc_source/language_keyboard.md

 1. Select the new keyboard layout for the language that you installed\.
 To do so, in the Windows taskbar, choose **ENG** in the lower\-right corner next to the date and time\.
 A menu appears\.
 Select the language keyboard that you want to use for input\.

-1. Start your WorkSpaces client application and log into your WSP WorkSpace\.

-1. While in your WorkSpace, press any key\.
-The keyboard layout for your WorkSpace is automatically set to the same one that you chose for your client device\.

-Whenever you start typing in your WSP WorkSpace, the keyboard layout used in your WorkSpace will now automatically be the same as the keyboard layout that's selected on your client device\.

 To change the display language in your WorkSpaces desktop client application, see [Client Language \(Linux\)](amazon-workspaces-linux-client.md#linux_client_lang), [Client Language \(macOS\)](amazon-workspaces-osx-client.md#osx_client_lang), or [Client Language \(Windows\)](amazon-workspaces-windows-client.md#windows_client_lang)\.

 ### To use an IME language other than Japanese 106/109<a name="wsp_ime_not_japanese_106"></a>

-If you're using an IME language other than the Japanese 106/109 keyboard layout \(for example, Korean\), use the following procedure to automatically use the same keyboard layout on your local client device and your remote WorkSpace\.
+If you're using an IME language other than the Japanese 106/109 keyboard layout \(for example, Korean\), use the following procedure\.

 1. Set the local client device's keyboard layout to the IME language that you want\.